temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 <!--SNIPEND-->

 These Activities can be customized to call an email API to send actual emails.
-Of course, the Activities won't run if they're not registered to a Worker.
+However, the Activities won't run if they're not registered to a Worker.

-Now, you'll build the Worker Process.
+Now it's time to build the Worker Process.

 ## Build the Worker

-In order to execute the code defined so far, you must create a [Worker Process](https://docs.temporal.io/workers#worker-process).
+To execute the code defined so far, you must create a [Worker Process](https://docs.temporal.io/workers#worker-process).

 Create a `worker` folder, and create the `main.go` file for the [Worker program](https://docs.temporal.io/workers#worker-program).